HUMAN AT THE HEART OF CLIMATE CHANGE

 Jean-Louis Etienne, Greenlandia’s mentor

-You are an individual and you want to financially support Greenlandia.
+You are an individual, a business owner or an employee and you want to financially support Greenlandia.

 Please note that Greenlandia is supported by a recognized public interest association, Blue Innovations.
 Partner of the project for more than two years, this association works for the sustainable development of innovative maritime activities.